Rishit-dagli/Rishit-dagli.github.io/_posts/2026-02-07-general-kaiming.md

 \end{equation}
 $$

-To find the correct initialization variance it shoudl be straightforward to use a numerical root-finding method.
+To find the correct initialization variance it should be straightforward to use a numerical root-finding method.
 We define the residual function:

 $$
 \begin{equation}